owodo/SEARS/README.md

 # SEARS v3

-**Shared Experiment Aggregation and Retrieval System** — an AI-powered electronic lab notebook for material science research.
+**Shared Experiment Aggregation and Retrieval System** — an intelligent electronic lab notebook for material science research.

 Built for Iowa State University & University at Buffalo.